 The salary sacrifice confirms that all parties are in agreement with the alternate form of remuneration, which, in the case of crypto, falls under the classification of a fringe benefit.

 The employer is held responsible for paying taxes related to employee remuneration in fringe benefits.
 When calculating what is owed in Fringe Benefits Tax (FBT) a company must first determine the taxable value of the benefits an employee has been given.
-This value is then “grossed-up” to calculate the amount of money the employee would need to earn before taxes to afford these benefits themselves, at the highest tax rate.

 Once the “grossed-up” value has been determined, a company must pay 47% of it as FBT.
 The 47% represents the tax on the benefits that the employer is required to contribute to the government.